Our Leadership

 A natural teacher, Wilson has also worked with a multidisciplinary team on patient education and collaboration.
 She holds appointments at Chatham University Clinical Preceptor where she is adjunct faculty and is a cancer care modules lecturer on melanoma since 2013.

-Inspired to her career by her own father’s battle with cancer (he is doing well!), Wilson says she will never stop wanting to help patients fight melanoma.
+Inspired to her career by her own father’s battle with cancer, Wilson says she will never stop wanting to help patients fight melanoma.
 She also feels confident that a cure is on the horizon given that melanoma treatments have grown exponentially over the last few years.

 Wilson is a native of Pennsylvania and has her master’s degree from Chatham University in physician assistant studies (MPAS), and PA-C (certified in Pennsylvania).